agl-c/deid2_dpsyn/README.md

 2. in config/data_type.py, write the value types of the attributes (which should be easy since we must get read_csv_kwargs.json)
 3. in config/path.py,  write the paths of input dataset, the possible existing input public dataset, the parameters(attribute name,  value type, valid values, etc), etc
 4. add in config 'eps=xxx.yaml' where xxx means the epsilon value(privacy budget) you want to set and write more details in the yaml file which describes what you want to do in this run.
-(TODO: what does it mean? why all those xxxx.yaml cares about 'PUMA' and 'YEAR'?😅)
+(Q: what does it mean? why all those xxxx.yaml cares about 'PUMA' and 'YEAR'?😅
+A: it is because the metric is on how the synthesized dataset are close to the original one in a "PUMA YEAR" setting.
+)
 <font color=red>
 For instance,
 attributes:
     - 'PUMA'
     - 'YEAR'

-means we want to generate a privatized 2-way marginal on those 2 attributes, and to solve your confusion about how we generate a complete row with all the attributes, please refer to the paper *PrivSyn: Differentially Private Data Synthesis*, https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun
+To solve your confusion about how we generate a complete row with all the attributes, please refer to the paper *PrivSyn: Differentially Private Data Synthesis*, https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun

 #### Interesting，as to the paper, I found myself memory-lost...
+(1) what does it mean by constructing a graph with all the 2-way marginals?
+A：Each attribute is a node and the edge between them is a distribution describing the correlation between attributes.
-(1) what does it mean by constructing a graph with all the 2-way marginals? (even though I konw it's not our method in DPSyn) (2) as to selecting marginals, check whether it means choose from all the possible pairs to a selected set until the calculated error can not be decreased? (noting it is greedy algorithm) as to the project here:
+(2) In DPSyn paper, as to selecting marginals, it means choosing from all possible pairs to a selected set until the calculated error can not be decreased? (it is greedy algorithm, please refer to paper link for more details)
-(3)  besides, tianhao mentioned that in this project, we skip the part of choosing marginals by programes, but instead, do this job manually by ourselves? (sorry, )
+As to the project here, we skip the step of choosing marginals and simply do that manually by ourselves?
-(4)
+TODO: You can start from using all the pairs or require people to designate what pairs to care about?
+TODO：Maybe we can include the greedy algorithm code on pair selection later.

 1.what is the formal definition of the graphical model? refer to paper: *Graphical-model based estimation and inference for differential privacy*
+TODO：I have not totally understand the example of 3-way marginal?
+Why it means a triangle which just takes care of correlation between 2 attributes?
+I supposed the "3-way marginal" implies a correlationship between all the 3 which however seems to be in paradox with the 3-edge-representation?

 ### More configrations to fit our tool to your dataset
+I guess more tip documentation are needed.....
+Since some hard code exist.
+Or I need more experience or intelligence in tackling a general case. 😭